-Small empty blue placeholders are placed on the related job card in the scheduling console, representing those that have yet to be allocated.
+Small empty blue avatar placeholders are placed on the related job card in the scheduling console, representing those resources that have yet to be allocated.

 A small resource requirement icon is placed on the related job card which (on hover) displays a pop-up containing the tag requirements for the job.